-While there is no standard that applies in every case, in general when your financial advisor receives a better price on the purchase or sale of a security for their own account on the same day that they also effected in your account, you will generally receive the better price unless there are extenuating circumstances.
+While there is no standard that applies in every case, in general when your financial advisor receives a better price on the purchase or sale of a security for their own account on the same day that they also effected in your account, you will generally receive a better or comparable price unless there are extenuating circumstances.
 Our financial advisors and employees must follow our procedures when purchasing or selling the same securities purchased or sold for clients.